 Located very close to Butchart Gardens and approximately 30 minutes from the Inner Harbour, Victoria Butterfly Gardens provide guests with a unique jungle experience.
 Experience the magic of thousands of tropical butterflies flying freely throughout the facility.
 See flamingos, tortoises, birds, iguanas and more.
 A thrill for family members of all ages.
 Read more.

 Victoria’s Chinatown is small but mighty.
 At just a couple blocks in size, you may think this is one of the Victoria tourist attractions to miss, but I think you’ll be disappointed if you don’t go.
 Step through The Gates of Harmonious Interest at Government and Fisgard Streets and be transported to a world where the sights and smells of another world will tantalize all your senses.
 Be sure to treat yourself to a stroll down Canada’s narrowest street – Fan Tan Alley.
+A walking tour of Chinatown is one of the most popular tours in Victoria.
 Read more.